Through the Grapevine

 About the Elementary Health Curriculum

-The committee selected The Great Body Shop as a curriculum to pilot in seven elementary schools this year.
 The Great Body Shop is approved by the Oregon Department of Education and, according to the curriculum publisher, is developmentally appropriate, culturally sensitive, and medically accurate.

 This applies to elementary and middle school students only.
 Elementary and middle school students can use cellphones before and after the school day.
 During school, students may not use their cellphone in classrooms, common areas (lunch) or between periods.
 Teachers may allow use of cell phones during classroom instruction or specifically for academic purposes in certain situations and as permitted by the school.
 Administers will ask students to turn their cellphones off and put them inside of their backpacks, leave at the main office, or in their locker (if available).
 Parents and guardians who need immediate communication with their student, please call their school main office.